Hoper-J/Contrastive-Disentangling/README.md

 Please note that the experiments recorded in wandb might differ from the ones you run locally.
 During subsequent development, I made adjustments to certain function details for improved code readability, even though the core functionality remained unchanged.
 Additionally, differences in hardware can also impact the results.

 By using the [set_seed()](https://github.com/Hoper-J/Contrastive-Disentangling/blob/245686bfeedb39561fc477d3724505c798a0282b/utils/general_utils.py#L18) function, you can ensure that future runs on your current machine will produce consistent results.

+If you need to log experiment metrics, set `use_wandb` to `true` in the [config/config.yaml](https://github.com/Hoper-J/Contrastive-Disentangling/blob/1bbb64a21eab17aed9b8effb0e72bcac80be8d52/config/config.yaml#L42), as the default value is `false`.

 ### Clustering Results